Chaste/Old-Chaste-svn-mirror/docs/README_CELLML.txt

 CellML.
 This allows Chaste to make use of any such model.
 It also applies some optimisations to improve the speed of simulations.

-Since PyCml generates C++ source code (as opposed to a library which could be directly loaded by the standalone executable; this functionality is planned for a future release) the source code release of Chaste is required to make use of CellML models.
+Since PyCml generates C++ source code, the source code release of Chaste is required to make use of CellML models.

 Relevant information can also be found on the developers' wiki at